j-andrews7/STRprofiler/strprofiler/shiny_app/www/help.md

 The report is filtered to include only those samples with greater than or equal to the `Similarity Score Filter Threshold` defined by the user, and report only the similarity score selected.

-When 'CLASTR' is selected as the search type, a report is generated with the following fields:
+When `Cellosaurus Database (CLASTR)` is selected as the search type, a report is generated with the following fields:

 | Output Field | Description |
 | :--- |    :----   |